 Why is Mail not working on Mac properly?

-The most recent macOS update (Catalina) has become a reason for recurrent Mail app crashes for many.
+The macOS update to Catalina became a reason for recurrent Mail app crashes for many.
 It’s happened before after updates to previous macOS versions, but not to the extent it seems to occur to now.

 Other users have problems with Apple Mail not working properly because of poor connection, insufficient memory, or incorrectly set up preferences.
 These are all typical issues that can be easily resolved — let’s look at some of them in more detail.